 Determining whether or not to undergo a prostate cancer screening is a decision that haunts all men at some point in their lives.
-While many men cringe at the thought of a prostate cancer screening, the procedure may increase the likelihood of detecting treatable early stage prostate cancer before it becomes metastatic.
+While many men cringe at the thought of a prostate cancer screening, the procedure may increase the likelihood of detecting treatable early-stage prostate cancer before it becomes metastatic.

-Prostate cancer is cancer that grows in the prostate, a small gland found only in men which produces a fluid that helps sustain and transport sperm.
+Prostate cancer is cancer that grows in the prostate, a small gland found only in men which produce a fluid that helps sustain and transport sperm.
 While the cause of prostate cancer is unclear, doctors have discovered that the disease begins to form when cells in the prostate gland become abnormal, manifesting lesions or tumors.1

 Early detection of prostate cancer depends upon the combined results of two separate tests: an analysis of a patient’s prostate-specific antigen (PSA) levels, which can be measured through a blood test, and a transrectal ultrasound-guided prostate biopsy (TRUSPB), which can only be performed during a screening.2

 While medical experts concur that a routine prostate cancer screening is not necessary for all men, patients still shouldn’t dodge prostate screenings since it depends upon the individual patient’s background.
 Before undergoing a prostate cancer screening, men should consult with their doctors about their individual risk factors and determine if the benefits of screening outweigh the harms.
 According to Richard Hoffman, a professor of medicine at the University of Iowa, the risk of prostate cancer increases if men have these factors:6

 - Old age: Usually found in men older than 50.

 - Ethnic background: Advances in African-American men more often than white and Hispanic men.

 - Family medical history: Patient with a first-degree relative (father or brother) who has contracted prostate cancer.